badaboot/gatsby-starter-minimal-ts/src/content/frontend-engineering-challenges.md

 ---
 slug: "/frontend-engineering-challenges"
 date: "2025-06-02"
-title: "Frontend engineering is hard"
+title: "Why frontend engineering is hard"
 tags: ["technology"]
 ---

-After 8 years I've learned it's more than pixel-pushing.
+After 8 years I know it's more than pixel-pushing.

 1. Everyone has an opinion on the UI including the users, colleagues, and their grandmas.
 Only the database people know what's [optimistic vs pessimistic locking](https://stackoverflow.com/questions/129329/optimistic-vs-pessimistic-locking), but the general population have an opinion on a button size and color, plus font style and size.
 People will disagree and grumble about the decision.